PyGreSQL/PyGreSQL/docs/contents/pg/query.rst

     :rtype: int
     :raises TypeError: Too many arguments.

-This method returns the number of tuples found in a query.
+This method returns the number of tuples in the query result.